 Diagnosis: Do the grab and twist.
 Manipulate the components and mechanisms.
 Snap a shoe into each pedal and work it through its range of motion by hand.

 Addressing a creaking pedal depends on what exactly is causing the problem.
 Putting some anti-seize on the threads and tightening them to specs will fix most problems.
-Beyond this, each pedal system has its own unique qualities that contribute to when and how a creak develops.
+Beyond this, each pedal system has its own unique qualities that contribute to when and how bike creaking develops.
 I’ve seen many Looks creak at the hinge and Lord knows the number of creaky Crank Bros Eggbeaters I’ve dealt with over the years, often to no avail.
 The simple fact is that pedals are rarely suspected and generally overlooked as the major source of bike creaking they are.

 Worn cleats, worn pedal bodies, cracked hinge points, and other maladies cause bike creaking and are conditions that can make your ride a dangerous one.

 Comments will be approved before showing up.